pre-commit/pre-commit.com/draft_content.rst

 project to project.
 We also had to manually change the hooks to work for different project structures.

-We also believe that you should always use the best industry standard linters.
+We believe that you should always use the best industry standard linters.
 Some of the best linters are written in languages that you do not use in your project or have installed on your machine.
-For example scss-lint is a linter for SASS written in ruby.
+For example scss-lint is a linter for SCSS written in ruby.
 If you're writing a project in node you should be able to use scss-lint as a pre commit hook without adding a Gemfile to your project or understanding how to get scss-lint installed.

 We built pre-commit to solve our hook issues. pre-commit is a multi-language package manager for pre commit hooks.
-You specify a list of hooks you want and pre-commit manages the installation and execution of any hook written in any language on before every commit. pre-commit is specifically designed to not require root access; if one of your developers doesn't have node installed but modifies a javascript file, pre-commit automatically handles downloading and building node to run jshint without root access.
+You specify a list of hooks you want and pre-commit manages the installation and execution of any hook written in any language before every commit. pre-commit is specifically designed to not require root access; if one of your developers doesn't have node installed but modifies a javascript file, pre-commit automatically handles downloading and building node to run jshint without root.

 Installation
 ------------